 - What if I can’t find an astronomer that speaks the teachers' language(s)?

-In this case we encourage you to use some part of the budget for funding a translator, if feasible.
+In this case, we encourage you to use some part of the budget for funding a translator, if feasible.
 You might also consider involving a translator for other reasons (e.g. sign language), if necessary.
+You can also reach out to us (OAE), to help with connecting you to an astronomer.

 - There are no astronomy teachers in my region.

-This is a common challenge, however, even if there are no astronomy teachers, students are still curious about the sky!
+This is a common challenge, however, astronomy is an interdisciplinary field, and even if there are no astronomy teachers, students are still curious about the sky!
 The participating teachers will be able to transfer the knowledge gained in your workshop under different topics: this might be via geography, physics or mathematics, or another subject altogether.
-If this workshop aims to make a difference in students through inspiring the teachers, we encourage you to apply.
+If this workshop aims to make a difference in students by inspiring the teachers, we encourage you to apply.
 Please make sure that the workshop level is adjusted to the teacher's background.

 - Can the participating teachers be exclusively lecturers at universities?